ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   - the public keys of the group members with the identifiers specified in the 'get_pub_keys' parameter of the Public Key request.

-The KDC ignores possible identifiers included in the 'get_pub_keys' parameter of the Public Key request if they are not associated to any current group member.
+The KDC may enforce one of the following policies, in order to handle possible identifiers that are included in the 'get_pub_keys' parameter of the Public Key request but are not associated to any current group member.

+* The KDC silently ignores those identifiers.

+* The KDC retains public keys of group members for a given amount of time after their leaving, before discarding them.
+As long as such public keys are retained, the KDC provides them to a requesting Client.

+Either case, a node that has left the group should not expect any of its outgoing messages to be successfully processed, if received after its leaving, due to a possible group rekeying occurred before the message reception.

 # Security Considerations